Constantine Samuel Rafinesque: Death

-Rafinesque died of stomach and liver cancer in Philadelphia on September 18, 1840.
+Rafinesque died of stomach and liver cancer in Philadelphia on 18 September 1840.
 The cancer may have been induced by Rafinesque's self-medication years before with a mixture containing maidenhair fern.
 He was buried in a plot in what is now Ronaldson's Cemetery.
 In March 1924, what were thought to be his remains were transported to Transylvania University and reinterred in a tomb under a stone inscribed, "Honor to whom honor is overdue."

 Work

 Biology

 Rafinesque published 6,700 binomial names of plants, many of which have priority over more familiar names.
 The quantity of new taxa he produced, both plants and animals, has made Rafinesque memorable or even notorious among biologists.

-Rafinesque applied to join the Lewis and Clark Expedition, but was twice turned down by Thomas Jefferson.
-After studying the specimens collected by the expedition, he assigned scientific names to the black-tailed prairie dog (Cynomys ludovicianus), the white-footed mouse (Peromyscus leucopus), and the mule deer (Odocoileus hemionus'’).
+Rafinesque applied to join one of the western scientific expeditions organized by President Thomas Jefferson, but received notice of appointment to the Dunbar and Hunter Expedition only after his arrival in Sicily.
+After studying the specimens collected by the Lewis and Clark expedition, he assigned scientific names to the black-tailed prairie dog (Cynomys ludovicianus), the white-footed mouse (Peromyscus leucopus), and the mule deer (Odocoileus hemionus).